Aphorica/json-processor/README.md

   }
 }
 ```
+Notes on the file content:

-Note this will replace array items as long as they are objects.
+- this can replace object content, or array items as long as they are objects.

+- the {...} specification is a substitution key.
+See the _Invoking_ topic,
+  below.

-In this example, the comment is long, but if you view it in an editor with soft
+In this example, the comment is long, but if you view it in an editor
-wraps set (_vscode_, in my case), it looks fine.
+with soft wraps set (_vscode_, in my case), it looks fine.

 Alternatively, you can break up comments into sections, if you like,
 using normal JSON syntax: